GSA/digitalgov.gov/content/news/2020/12/2020-12-21-deceptive-design-how-to-identify-and-combat-consequence-design.md

 date: 2020-12-21 09:08:00 -0500
 kicker: Design
 title: "Deceptive Design: How to Identify and Combat Consequence Design"
-summary: "**Deceptive Design: How to Identify and Combat Consequence Design**&nbsp;Consequence design is part of everyday life.
+deck: "**Deceptive Design: How to Identify and Combat Consequence Design**&mdash;Consequence design is part of everyday life.
 Deceptive techniques like “dark patterns” and “hostile design” trick people into taking unintended actions—learn how to prevent them from sneaking into our design work."